cncf-tags/green-reviews-tooling/docs/proposals/proposal-001-trigger-and-deploy.md

       - kmod
 ```

-A scheduled GitHub Action will run every 30 minutes and check the Atom feed of
+A scheduled GitHub Action will run every hour and check the Atom feed of
 each project for new releases.
 To manage the state a GitHub [repository variable](https://docs.github.com/en/actions/learn-github-actions/variables)
 per CNCF project is used to store the latest release version.